Preventing the Spread of Measles

 Symptoms, Diagnosis, and Treatment

-Measles typically begins with a mild to moderate fever accompanied by cough, coryza (inflammation of mucous membranes in the nose), and conjunctivitis (pink eye).
+Measles typically begins with a mild-to-moderate fever accompanied by cough, coryza (inflammation of mucous membranes in the nose), and conjunctivitis (pink eye).
 Diarrhea, nausea, and vomiting may also occur.
 Two to three days later, Koplik’s spots, a characteristic sign of measles, may appear.
 Fever may spike to 104°F or even higher.
 A red blotchy rash appears, usually first on the face, along the hairline and behind the ears.
 The rash rapidly spreads downward to the chest and back, then to the thighs and feet.
 In about one week the rash fades in the same sequence that it appeared.

 Laboratory tests of blood samples are used to verify a measles diagnosis.
 During an outbreak, medical providers are encouraged to consider measles in patients of any age who have a fever and rash.